sjentsch/lsjDocs/Other/Prologue.rst

 A year has gone by since I wrote the last preface.
-The book has changed in a few important ways: Chapters 3 and 4 do a better job of documenting some of the time saving features of RStudio, chapters 12 and 13 now make use of new functions in the lsr package for running χ²-tests and t tests, and the discussion of correlations has been adapted to refer to the new functions in the lsr package.
+The book has changed in a few important ways: Chapters 3 and 4 do a better job of documenting some of the time saving features of RStudio, chapters 12 and 13 now make use of new functions in the lsr package for running χ²-tests and *t*-tests, and the discussion of correlations has been adapted to refer to the new functions in the lsr package.
 The soft copy of 0.4 now has better internal referencing (i.e., actual hyperlinks between sections), though that was